mrkamel/search_cop/README.md

 end
 ```

-AttrSearchable will by default lazily `eager_load` the associations referenced
+AttrSearchable will by default `eager_load` the referenced associations, when
-within the query (and only the ones referenced), when you perform
+you perform `Book.search(...)`.
+If you don't want the automatic `eager_load`
-`Book.search(...)`.
-If you don't want the automatic `eager_load` or need to
+or need to perform special operations, define a `search_scope` within your
-perform special operations, define a `search_scope` within your model:
+model:

 ```ruby
 class Book < ActiveRecord::Base